 In addition to discussing assigned primary source documents and academic monographs, it is essential that seminar participants see how Muslim American identities are embodied in practice.
 We will make two field trips to two different mosques for Friday congregational prayers.
+One mosque, led by a local firefighter, is located in the heart of Black Indianapolis; the other, led by mainly South Asian and Arab professionals, is situated in suburban Fishers.
 Before each visit, the seminar director will brief participants on the etiquette and expectations of the congregation and the religious service—explaining what will take place, where visitors will sit, and what they will do.
 The Friday sermons of Muslim preachers in Indianapolis often discuss the issues about which we will be reading, including American identity and its relationship to Islamic religion, gender relations, and ethnicity and race.
 Since Indianapolis is home to a diverse array of Muslims, the city provides a perfect setting in which seminar participants can observe the larger themes of our seminar.

 Finally, throughout the three-week seminar, participants will work on individual teaching projects.
 While participants will choose the topic and format for their final presentations, the seminar will be structured so that the director will provide feedback to each participant on several different occasions.
 Participants will also have daily access to both the collections and staff of the IUPUI University Library.
 The overall goal of the projects will be to weave selected assigned materials and the participant’s independent research findings into a coherent and consequential analysis that can inform the teacher’s curricular and co-curricular activities.
 In the 2015 and 2017 iterations of this seminar, participant projects, many of which are now posted on the project website, included a study of interfaith dialogue between Muslim and Jewish Americans, a lesson plan on Sharia and the U.S. Constitution, and a social studies unit on Ramadan in the United States.